MrDiamond64/RandomBot/README.md

       Commands Used In: "base64"

-      This is used to encode text to Base64 and decode Base64 code
+      About: This is used to encode text to Base64 and decode Base64 code

   - one-liner-joke